 How to Make Iced Maple Syrup Cardamom Coffee in 2 Easy Steps

-Step 2.
-Mix in the milk (a2 Milk™ if you have it) and then pour into chilled glasses with the ice in them.
+- Step 2.
+Mix in the milk and then pour into chilled glasses with the ice in them.

 Your maple syrup cardamom coffee is served.
 So easy, so good.
 I hope this healthier coffee treat brings you much happiness… and productivity.